-We have put together these resources to help support you as you navigate the move from learning in the classroom to learning at home.
+We have put together these resources to help support you as you navigate the move from learning in the classroom to participation a hybrid learning model.

 Families who are unable to receive Internet Essentials but still have a need for assistance with internet access at home should contact email@example.com.

 If you are having issues with a Chromebook, please review these primary troubleshooting steps first.

 If these initial steps do not resolve the issue and you require district-provided assistance, email firstname.lastname@example.org and complete the survey form that is emailed to you automatically.
 Instructions for pick-up/drop-off will be included in follow-up communication after completion of the survey.